-I bought a garage track system to store my tools, but I want it to look good doing it.
+I bought a garage wall organizer to store my tools, but I want it to look good.
 Even though I’m renovating my garage on a budget, it’s still expensive.

 What looks good to you (and more importantly to the people you live with) is a personal choice.
 You’ll want to pick something that adds to the overall look of your garage.

 Garage Wall Organizers: Pegboard vs. Slatwall vs. Track Systems